techwithankush/DevOps-Assessment/README.md

 # DevOps-Assessment

-1. Clone the GitRepo in your local. ﻿
+1. Fork this GitRepo in your GitHub Account.
 2. Write a Dockerfile Nodejs for this project.
 3. Setup minikube in local or k8s cluster any cloud based (AWS, Azure or GCP).
 4. Setup jenkins in local or any Virtual Machine.